How to Start a Solar Business – Your Complete Guide

 And don’t forget to study up on the net metering rules for your state.
 Being able to sell excess power back to the grid can be a huge selling point for solar installations.

 Flawed designs can lead you straight back to the drawing board.
 If a solar design isn’t compliant with state or local regulations, your plans will be rejected.
-Collecting and reporting permit-related project data constitutes up to 30% of total solar project costs, owed largely to installers’ mistakes and regulatory bottlenecks
+Collecting and reporting permit-related project data constitutes up to 8% of soft costs associated with solar, owed largely to mistakes and regulatory bottlenecks.

 Conclusion